Energy Efficiency in State Agencies

 Energy performance contracting is an agreement between a building owner (or facilities manager) and a private energy services company (ESCO) that future operational cost savings (such as for annual: electricity, water, sewer or solid waste charges, as well as equipment maintenance service contracts) can be used to pay for the entire cost of a building’s energy and water efficiency retrofits (also known as energy conservation measures, or ECMs).
 A building owner contracts with an ESCO to assist with 3rd party financing for mutually agreed upon ECMs and (after the third-party financing is secured by the building owner) the ESCO implements the mutually agreed upon ECMs under “design-build” work (which includes design, purchase, installation and construction of the ECMs).

-For the fourth consecutive year, the State of Hawaii was awarded the Energy Services Coalition’s (ESC) Race to the Top in recognition for leading the nation in per capita performance contracting for state and county buildings.
+For six consecutive years Hawaii has been awarded the Energy Services Coalition’s (ESC) Race to the Top in recognition for leading the nation in per capita performance contracting for state and county buildings.
 The ESC is a national nonprofit organization of public and private partners dedicated to supporting performance contracting.
 To date over $402 million has been invested in both State and County EPCs with cost savings expected to grow to more than $989.6 million over the 20-year life of the contracts.
 DBEDT provides technical assistance to agencies.

 Benchmarking is a process which involves calculating the building’s annual energy consumption per square foot, allowing buildings to be compared and identifying areas for improving energy efficiency.
 If a building receives a score of 75 or higher, it indicates that the building is in the top 25% of similar buildings nationally and can be certified as an ENERGY STAR® building.
 To date 277 state facilities have been benchmarked using the ENERGY STAR® Portfolio Manager online tool.
 As of 2014, 21 state buildings have received the ENERGY STAR®.